-The actuarial assumptions were adopted by the Board of Trustees based upon recommendations made in an actuarial experience study performed by Cheiron covering the years 2010 through 2015 subsequent to the October 1, 2015 valuation.
+The actuarial assumptions were adopted by the Board of Trustees based upon recommendations made in an actuarial experience study performed by Cheiron covering the years 2015 through 2020 subsequent to the October 1, 2020 valuation.
+The rationale for such changes is contained in the experience study report presented to the Board on June 23, 2021 and in a discount rate review presented to the Board on September 29, 2021.